Accessibility in the Pyle Center

 If an ADA compliant transportation option is needed, Union Cab (608) 242-2000 has ADA compliant taxis that are designed for users of wheelchairs or other mobility devices.
 Union Cab appreciates advanced notice if a customer needs an ADA compliant taxi, particularly in very late or very early hours of the day.

-For public transportation options, Madison Metro Bus has accessibility information on their website.
+For public transportation options, Madison Metro Bus has accessibility information.
 Bus fares must be purchased with exact change.
-A single ride is $2 with a maximum of $5 per day.
-Click here for more information about pricing.
+Adult fare cap prices for a single ride is $2 with a maximum of $5 per day.
+Reduced fare cap price for a single ride is $1 with a maximum of $2.50 per day.
+More information about pricing can be found at Metro Transit City of Madison.

 PARKING